-Access to the Library: there are three ways to use the Library - as a Resident, a Reader or as a ReaderPLUS.
-Residents can use the Library between 9am and 10pm whilst staying in one of the 26 study bedrooms available.
-Readers can make use of the Library free of charge from 9am to 5pm on Mondays to Saturdays once they have completed and returned an application form available from either reception or via the website, www.gladstoneslibrary.org.
-Regular users wishing to access the Library after 5pm are encouraged to think about becoming a Friend making a manageable monthly contribution to help towards the charitable foundation's running costs.
+Access to the Library: there are three ways to use the Library - as a Resident, a Reader or as a daily-basis Researcher.
+All library users can access the Library between 9am and 10pm daily.
+Readers and Researchers can make use of the Library once they have completed and returned an application form available from either reception or via the website, www.gladstoneslibrary.org.
+The Researcher card is available free of charge for users who are only planning to use the Library occasionally or for one day.
+Regular users are encouraged to sign up as a Reader, for which there is a suggested £5 donation to cover the cost of Reader cards.

-'Faith in Capitalism'
+'Faith in Capitalism' Picture Source: © Wikipedia Creative Commons.

-The picture above taken by the author in the City of London shows St Michael's Wren church on Cornhill which has stood there since 1672.
-Behind the church stands the 'Gherkin' on St Mary Axe completed in 2004 for commercial offices.
+The picture above shows St Andrew Undershaft church on St Mary Axe in London's 'City' financial district where it has stood since 1532 surviving both the Great Fire and the wartime Blitz.
+Behind the church, stands the iconic modern 'Gherkin' building which was completed in 2004 to provide more office space for companies providing finance.
 Whilst the two buildings can be seen as competitors for our attention, they can perhaps also be construed as a symbiotic pairing with Christian ideals infusing modern wealth creation.